d12frosted/elpa-mirror/gnu/llm-readme.txt

     • `llm-chat-streaming-to-point provider prompt buffer point finish-callback': Same basic arguments as `llm-chat-streaming', but will stream to `point' in `buffer'.
+    • `llm-chat-prompt-append-response prompt response role': Append a new response (from the user, usually) to the prompt.
+The `role' is optional, and defaults to `'user'.

+4.2 How to handle conversations ───────────────────────────────

+  Conversations can take place by repeatedly calling `llm-chat' and its variants.
+For a conversation, the entire prompt must be a variable, because the `llm-chat-prompt-interactions' slot will be getting changed by the chat functions to store the conversation.
+For some providers, this will store the history directly in `llm-chat-prompt-interactions', but for others (such as ollama), the conversation history is opaque.
+For that reason, the correct way to handle a conversation is to repeatedly call `llm-chat' or variants, and after each time, add the new user text with `llm-chat-prompt-append-response'.
+The following is an example:

+  ┌────
+  │ (defvar-local llm-chat-streaming-prompt nil)
+  │ (defun start-or-continue-conversation (text)
+  │   "Called when the user has input TEXT as the next input."
+  │   (if llm-chat-streaming-prompt
+  │       (llm-chat-prompt-append-response llm-chat-streaming-prompt text) │     (setq llm-chat-streaming-prompt (llm-make-simple-chat-prompt text)) │     (llm-chat-streaming-to-point provider llm-chat-streaming-prompt (current-buffer) (point-max) (lambda ())))) └────

 5 Contributions